Services for Students

 • Accommodation – What accommodation is available and who organises it?
 How close will it be to your place of study and what transport is available?
 Will the accommodation meet the requirements for your disability in terms of accessibility, adaptations, en-suite, shared or individual facilities?

 • Funding - Do you have appropriate funding in place?
-Erasmus funded students may be eligible for additional, disability-related funding.
+Turing may offer additional, disability-related funding but this must be checked at the time and funding cannot be guaranteed.

 Work placements